What is “Flystrike”?

 - Keep the rabbits’ environment clean so that flies are not attracted.
 Remove dirty litter and bedding.

 - Apply Rearguard or a similar product as recommended by the manufacturer.
+This product can be used if your rabbit is at risk of flystrike, as recommended by your vet.

 - If your rabbit is obese, it needs to lose weight so that there is less strain on joints, it is able to squat properly when toileting and it is able to clean itself properly.